James C. McKay

-James C.McKay (February 24, 1917 – November 23, 2015) was an American trial lawyer.
+James C. "Jim" McKay (February 24, 1917 – November 23, 2015) was an American trial lawyer.
 As Independent Counsel from 1987 to 1990, he investigated allegations of illicit lobbying and conflicts of interest during the administration of Ronald Reagan, including investigation of then-sitting U.S. Attorney Edwin Meese.

 Early life

 McKay was born in South Pasadena, California, and grew up in Washington, D.C.
 He received a bachelor's degree from the Cornell University Agricultural College in 1938.
 He served in the U.S. Navy during World War II, rising to the rank of Lieutenant Commander and commanding patrol craft in the Mediterranean Sea.
 After the war, he received a law degree from Georgetown University in 1947.

-Early Legal Career
+Early legal career

 After serving for one year as an assistant U.S. attorney in Washington, McKay began practicing law at Covington & Burling in Washington, D.C., where he became a partner in 1957.
 As a specialist in antitrust law, McKay represented clients such as the National Football League and Continental Baking.